 Career Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) predicts a 7% growth rate for museum technicians and conservators between 2014 and 2024, which is faster than average for all other professions (www.bls.gov).
-As of May 2014, the median annual wage for archivist, curators and museum workers was $46,300, reported the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicts a 5% growth rate for museum technicians and conservators between 2014 and 2024, which is as fast as average compared to other professions (www.bls.gov).
+As of May 2015, the median annual wage for archivists, curators and museum workers was $46,710, reported the BLS.
+Museum technicians and conservators earned a median salary of $40,340.

 Continuing Education Info